 First of all, just take a moment to soak in this canine’s cuteness!
 I mean, come on!
 We don’t know if all Puggles are this adorable, but this one is certainly one of our favorite four-footers we’ve ever seen.

-Created by mixing a pug with a beagle, Puggles tend to be sociable, outgoing, and loving, and most will get along well with any other pooches in your family.
-They’re pretty pint-sized too, as most will only grow about 12 to 14 inches tall.
+Created by mixing a pug with a beagle, the Puggle tends to be sociable, outgoing, and loving.
+Often, this pup will get along well with any other pooches in your family.
+He’s pretty pint-sized, too, as most will only grow about 12 to 14 inches tall.
+As a pooch prone to being a lovebug, he needs a lot of daily human interaction to stay content.

-As endearing as the Puggles are, however, they can be a bit strong willed – especially when you’re trying to train them.
+However, as endearing as the Puggle can be, he can be a bit strong-willed – especially when you’re trying to train him.
 But as always, patience and positive reinforcement are key.
-Keep at it and you’ll soon be bragging with the best behaved beagle-pug mix in the neighborhood.
+Keep at it, and you’ll soon be bragging about having the best-behaved beagle-pug mix in the neighborhood.

 5. Coagle or Bocker (Beagle x Cocker Spaniel)

-The spaniel beagle makes a fantastic companion for older children, senior citizens, and singles looking for a sweet companion, the Coagle is a popular mixed breed pupper who is easy to love.
-A perfect breed for apartment life, these little beauties will love cuddling on the couch, though they still need daily exercise and plenty of mental stimulation.
+The spaniel beagle makes a fantastic companion for older children, senior citizens, and singles looking for a sweet companion.
+Known as the Coagle, he’s a popular mixed-breed pupper who is easy to love.
+A perfect breed for apartment life, this little beauty will likely love cuddling on the couch, though he still needs a bit of exercise daily and plenty of mental stimulation.

 6. Beaglemation (Beagle x Dalmatian)

-Spot over here (see what we did there?) is a medium-sized dog, who has an extremely sensitive nature.
+Spot over here (see what we did there?) is a medium-sized dog who can have an extremely sensitive nature.

-That makes these pooches quite lovable, but it means you’ll have to use gentle training techniques to get the best out of them.
-They don’t like being reprimanded and may become if scolded by mom or dad.
-They love getting lots of attention, they have really high energy levels (in fact, they make good running companions), and they have a playful nature, so they work well for active families with lots of kiddos.
+Potential sensitivity makes these pooches quite lovable, but it means you’ll have to use gentle training techniques to get the best out of him.
+He won’t like being reprimanded and may shut down if scolded by mom or dad.

 7. Beabull (Beagle x Bulldog)

-Playful, lovable, and chock full of energy, Beabulls are loyal friends, who make excellent pets for young kids.
-Just be prepared for a little bit of trouble when looking for harnesses and clothes if your pooch ends up with a bulldog-like build — their barrel-chested shape can make it tricky to find things that fit.
+Playful, lovable, and chock full of energy, the Beabull is a loyal friend who makes an excellent pet for young kids.
+Just be prepared for a little bit of trouble when looking for harnesses and clothes if your pooch ends up with a bulldog-like build — his barrel-chested shape can make it tricky to find things that fit.

 8. Poogle (Beagle x Poodle)

-Look, we love beagles, but they aren’t the sharpest knives in the drawer — they get by thanks to their keen sense of smell, adventurous spirits, and too-cute-for-words looks.
-They don’t sit around doing much long division.
+Look, we love the beagle, but he isn’t the sharpest knife in the drawer — he gets by thanks to his keen sense of smell, adventurous spirit, and too-cute-for-words looks.
+He doesn’t sit around doing much long division.

 But if you cross a beagle with a poodle — one of the smartest dog breeds around — you can get the best of all worlds!
 Not to mention, the poodle’s hypoallergenic coat may also be a bonus for allergy sufferers.

 However, just understand that incredible intelligence isn’t always ideal.
-In fact, super smart puppers often require lots of mental stimulation, lest they become mischievous.
+In fact, a super smart pupper often requires lots of mental stimulation, lest he becomes mischievous.
 So, be sure that you keep your Poogle busy to limit the trouble he’ll get into.

-On the other hand, these doggos will pick up basic obedience training and tricks very quickly, and they are more than happy to show off all their skills.
+On the other hand, this doggo will pick up basic obedience training and tricks very quickly, and he is usually more than happy to show off all his skills.
+Be warned: Grooming can be a handful if he inherits the poodle’s curly coat.

 9. Beago (Beagle x Golden Retriever)

-Created by crossing a beagle with one of the best and most popular breeds for first-time owners, Beagos are easy-going by nature makes them fantastic pets for homes with children.
-The golden retriever parent makes these excellent companions have a more cuddly nature than the purebred beagle.
+Created by crossing a beagle with one of the best and most popular breeds for first-time owners, the Beago’s easy-going nature makes him fantastic for homes with children.
+The golden retriever parent can make him have a more cuddly nature than the purebred beagle.

-They’re also smart pooches, who will quickly pick up basic obedience if properly motivated via positive techniques.
-Just be sure to watch your Beago beagle mix’s waistline, as their golden retriever parents can be susceptible to weight gain.
+He can also be a smart pooch who will quickly pick up basic obedience if properly motivated via positive techniques.
+Just watch your Beago beagle mix’s waistline, as both his parent breeds are susceptible to weight gain.
+Maintain a decent daily activity level through walks and backyard play, and limit high-calorie treats.

 10. Lagle or Beagador (Beagle x Labrador Retriever)

 The Labrador Beagle mix will spend all of his time following family members around, soliciting tasty treats, and begging for scritches, though you should be able to distract him by flinging a tennis ball whenever necessary!
-Whatever you do, just be sure to keep your Beagador busy — these little lovers will get into mischief if they’re not kept entertained.
+Whatever you do, just be sure to keep your Beagador busy — this little lover will get into mischief if he’s not kept entertained.

 11. Beagi (Beagle x Corgi)

-The short and stocky Beagi (who’s likely to top out at around 14 inches tall) is quite the social animal, who gets along famously with other household pets.
-But they may become a bit over-protective or territorial at times, so be sure to socialize them well while they’re young.
-They may also spend all day corralling your kids and other pets, thanks to the corgi’s livestock-herding dog roots.
+The short and stocky Beagi (who’s likely to top out at around 14 inches tall) is quite the social animal who gets along famously with other household pets.
+But he may become a bit over-protective or territorial at times, so be sure to socialize him well while he’s young.
+He may also spend all day corralling your kids and other pets, thanks to the corgi’s livestock-herding dog roots.

-The Corgi Beagle mix is extremely loyal and sweet nature will ensure life-long bonds are formed with owners and caregivers.
+The Corgi Beagle mix is extremely loyal, and his sweet nature can ensure life-long bonds are formed with owners and caregivers.
+He can be an intelligent breed mix, however, requiring daily mental and physical stimulation.
+Proper exercise ensures a happier pup with a calmer demeanor than an underworked woofer.

 12. Pomeagle (Beagle x Pomeranian)

-Pomeagles are generally smallish dogs, who display astute intelligence and affection.
-They do tend to exhibit some attention deficits as their curiosity often gets the better of them, and owners need to be firm and patient when training to keep their constant interest.
+The Pomeagle (or Beagle Pom) is generally a smallish dog displaying astute intelligence and affection.
+He does tend to exhibit some attention deficits as his curiosity often gets the better of him, and owners need to be firm and patient when training to keep his interest.

-Like other Pomeranian mixes, Pomeagles adapt extremely well to small living spaces like apartments, making them ideal dogs for older people, or folks who have limited space.
+Like other Pomeranian mixes, the Beagle Pom adapts extremely well to small living spaces like apartments, making him an ideal dog for older people or folks who have limited space.
+Just watch for excessive barking, as he may have a vigilant nature and enjoy playing watchdog in your windows.

 13. Beashund or Doxle (Beagle x Dachshund)

-Before we talk about Doxies and what makes them so great, just stop and look at that face again.
+Before we talk about Doxles and what makes them so great, just stop and look at that face again.
 We promise it’ll make your day better!

-The friendly disposition of Doxies will set your mind at ease if you are already a pet owner, as they get along famously with other animals.
-Part beagle, part dachshund, Doxies adore your undivided attention and will keep you entertained for hours or for however long you are willing to roll around on the floor with him.
+The friendly disposition of the Doxle will set your mind at ease if you are already a pet owner, as the breed gets along famously with other animals.
+Part beagle, part dachshund, the Doxle adores your undivided attention and will keep you entertained for hours or for however long you are willing to roll around on the floor with him.

-These pupperinos may be a bit challenging to housebreak (something dachshunds are infamous for), but with time and patience, you should be able to teach him the dos and don’ts of poopin’ and peein’.
+This pupperino may be a bit challenging to housebreak (something dachshunds are infamous for), but with time and patience, you should be able to teach him the dos and don’ts of poopin’ and peein’.
+His long and low frame can be prone to joint issues, however, like hip dysplasia, making proper weight control vital in long-term health.

 14. Teagle or Boglen (Beagle x Boston Terrier)

-There’s no getting around it: Teagles are absolute cutie-pies!
-We’re particularly fond of those with some brindle markings in their coats (as displayed in the little gal pictured above), but they’re all adorable.
-Plus, Boston terrier mixes tend to be a silly sort, so you can expect endless antics with one of these furry pals around.
+There’s no getting around it: the Teagle is an absolute cutie pie!
+We’re particularly fond of those with some brindle markings in their coats (as displayed in the little gal pictured above), but every Teagle is adorable.
+Plus, all Boston terrier mixes tend to be a silly sort, so you can expect endless antics with one of these furry pals around.

-Teagles do tend to have quite a stubborn streak and require plenty of activity to work off their high energy levels, so be prepared to keep your new pooch busy if you select one of these mixed-breed dogs.
-Such loving and affectionate doggos are ideal household buddies for most situations, and they’re pretty tidy to boot!
+The Teagle tends to have quite a stubborn streak and requires plenty of activity to work off his high energy levels, so be prepared to keep your new pooch busy if you select one of these mixed-breed dogs.
+Such loving and affectionate doggos are ideal household buddies for most situations, and he’s pretty tidy to boot!

 15. Borkie (Beagle x Yorkshire Terrier)